-Home battery systems such as the Tesla Powerwall and Sonnen offer batteries that can store electricty from the grid, or from a grid-connected solar system, so it can be used later.
+Home battery systems such as the Tesla Powerwall and Sonnen offer batteries that can store electricity from the grid or a grid-connected solar system, so that it can be used later.

 Will I still receive an electricity bill after installing solar?

-Having a grid-connected solar system requires you to still have utility grid connection.
-This means that after installing a solar system, you will still recieve a monthly electricty bill, but you will be credited for the excess solar electricty that was exported to the local electrical grid.
+Having a grid-connected solar system requires you to have a utility grid connection.
+This means that after installing a solar system, you will still receive a monthly electricity bill, but you will be credited for the excess solar electricity that was exported to the local electrical grid.

-This amout is tracked by a two direction utility meter installed by your local line owner (e.g. Fortis, ATCO).
-Solar systems will not eliminate your electiciy bill charges, becasue you will need to draw power at times when the solar system does not operate.
+This amount is tracked by a two-direction utility meter installed by your local line owner (e.g. Fortis, ATCO).
+Solar systems will not eliminate your electricity bill charges, because you will need to draw power at times when the solar system does not operate.
 Most solar energy is produced between April and September in Canada, and thus your bills will be the lowest in these months.

 How does snow impact solar energy production?

 Snow does reduce the production of a solar system, as it can shade the solar panels.
 However, research has shown that snow only reduces annual solar energy production by less than 10% on low slope installations.
-The greater angle that solar is installed on, the less snow effects the annual production from the system.
+The higher angle that solar is installed on, the fewer snow effects the annual production from the system.

-For this reason and for safety concerns, cleaning the snow off of solar panels is not required.
+For this reason and safety concerns, cleaning the snow off of solar panels is not required.

 Should I replace my roof before installing solar?

-Solar systems will last upwards of 35 years and are installed overtop of existing roofing material.
+Solar systems will last upwards of 35 years and are installed over top of existing roofing material.
 The roofing material under the solar array will not degrade as quickly as the exposed roofing.
-If your roofing is 5-10 years old, we reccomend having your roof examined by a roofing professional prior to installing a solar array so that its service life can be assessed.
+If your roofing is 5-10 years old, we recommend having your roof examined by a roofing professional prior to installing a solar array so that its service life can be assessed.